NorskRegnesentral/shapr/README.md

 Aas, Kjersti, Martin Jullum, and Anders Løland.
 2021.
-“Explaining Individual Predictions When Features Are Dependent: More Accurate Approximations to Shapley Values.” *Artificial Intelligence* 298 (September).
+“Explaining Individual Predictions When Features Are Dependent: More Accurate Approximations to Shapley Values.” *Artificial Intelligence* 298.

 </div>